 Getting Help Writing a Business Plan

-NY FarmNet (www.nyfarmnet.org) has business plan writing publications in addition to several farm counselors throughout the state who offer free and confidential help on any topic of concern, including finances, farm changes, farm transfer, natural disaster, personal stress, family communication, and marital conflict.
+New York FarmLink maintains a database of farms available for sale or rent in addition to farmers who are seeking business partners to join or gain equity in their business.
+New York FarmNet has business plan writing publications in addition to several farm counselors throughout the state who offer free and confidential help on any topic of concern, including: finances, farm changes, farm transfer, natural disaster, personal stress, family communication, and marital conflict.

-The Empire State Development’s Entrepreneurial Assistance Program (http://www.empire.state.ny.us/BusinessPrograms/EAP.html) is part of New York State’s economic development agency and has 9 centers across the state to provide specialized help to women, minority group members and persons with disabilities who are starting or operating an early stage business.
+Part of New York State’s economic development agency, they have 9 centers across the state to provide specialized help to women, minority group members and persons with disabilities who are starting or operating an early stage businesses.

-The Federal Small Business Association (https://www.sba.gov/offices/district/ny/new-york) is a federal agency with offices throughout the state providing counseling services and loan guarantees.
+Federal agency with offices throughout the state providing counseling services and loan guarantees.
 They have a special emphasis area to work with women, minorities, veterans, and businesses involved in international trade.

-SCORE (www.score.org) is a non-profit organization offering free advice and training using experienced volunteers.
-Check their website for chapters in your area.
+SCORE is a nonprofit organization offering free advice and training using experienced volunteers.
+Check the website for chapters in your area.